xixogo5105/uiptv/M3U_IMPORT_GUIDE.md

+## M3U Import Guide

+This guide explains how to bulk import M3U/M3U8 playlist URLs and optionally convert supported URLs into Xtream-style accounts.

+## v0.1.9 Import Notes

+- Imported M3U accounts can be used in desktop and web modes.
+- You can publish merged playlists from Configuration and consume them via:
+  - `/iptv.m3u`
+  - `/iptv.m3u8`
+- Conversion to Xtream remains optional and only applies when URL requirements are met.
+- Import parser accepts valid URLs only (invalid tokens are ignored).

 ## Format Overview

 Each M3U playlist URL should be on its own line or separated by spaces.
 The parser supports: